obgwew/FDSB/README.md

 # FDSB - Free Design Studio Bot's

-> Build and run Discord bots locally using FDScript — a lightweight scripting language designed specifically for this tool.
+> Build and run Discord bots locally using FDScript — a lightweight, high-level DSL/DSLH specifically designed for this purpose.

 ---